The most common early symptom of lymphoma is painless swelling of one or more lymph nodes, typically in your neck, armpits, or groin.

 - unexplained weight loss

-It’s normal for your lymph nodes to become swollen or enlarged when you’re fighting off a viral or bacterial infection.
-It’s when lymph nodes stay swollen for long periods of time afterward, or if they become enlarged for no apparent reason and stay that way, that you should see a doctor to understand what else might be going on.
+Many of these symptoms may be related to other conditions.
+For example, it’s normal for your lymph nodes to become swollen or enlarged when you’re fighting off a viral or bacterial infection.
+But if they stay swollen for long periods or become enlarged for no apparent reason, it may be a sign of lymphoma.